lyz-code/blue-book/docs/task_workflows.md

 If you're super focused at the end of a Pomodoro cycle, you can skip the task plan update until the end of the iteration.

-## Task plan

-The task plan defines the steps required to finish a task.
-It's your most basic roadmap to address a task, and a good starting point if you feel overwhelmed when faced with an assignment.

-When done well, you'll better understand what you need to do, it will prevent you from wasting time at dead ends as you'll think before acting, and you'll develop the invaluable skill of breaking big problems into smaller ones.

-To define a task plan, follow the next steps:

-* Decide what do you want to achieve when the task is finished.
-* Analyze the possible ways to arrive to that goal.
-Try to assess different solutions before choosing one.
-* Once you have it, split it into steps small enough to be comfortable following them without further analysis.

-Some people define the task plan whenever they add the task to their task manager.
-Others prefer to save some time each month to refine the plans of the tasks to be done the next one.

-The plan is an alive document that changes each [Pomodoro cycle](#pomodoro) and that you'll need to check often.
-It has to be accessible and it should be easy for you to edit.
-If you don't know where to start, use the [simplest task manager](task_tools.md#divide-a-task-in-small-steps).

-Try not to overplan though, if at the middle of a task you realize that the rest of the steps don't make sense, all the time invested in their definition will be lost.
-That's why it's a good idea to have a great detail for the first steps and gradually move to rougher definitions on later ones.

 ## Day plan